 - To encourage a unified system for professional development from recruitment to retirement that supports excellence in teaching and learning.

 The Licensure Appeal Panel consists of seven members.
-This panel may provide an opportunity for an appeal hearing following a recommendation from the West Virginia Department of Education’s Office of Certification and Professional Preparation for a denial for cause using procedures established in West Virginia Board of Education Policies 5050 (West Virginia Commission for Professional Teaching Standards) and 1340 (Rules of Procedure for Administrative Hearings and Appeals).
+This panel may provide an opportunity for an appeal hearing following a recommendation from the West Virginia Department of Education’s Office of Certification for a denial for cause using procedures established in West Virginia Board of Education Policies 5050 (West Virginia Commission for Professional Teaching Standards) and 1340 (Rules of Procedure for Administrative Hearings and Appeals).